101 years ago at 2:20 a.m., the Titanic sank in the North Atlantic Ocean, resulting in the death of more than 1,500 passengers and crew.

 Lightoller the Civilian

 As the film opens, we see Lightoller and his wife on a train heading for home, gently mocking an ad for Vinolia Otto Toilet Soap.
-Since the film is in B&W, we can only guess about the color, but it is a medium-shaded three-piece with Edwardian style points.
-The context and details – such as swelled edges – indicate that it may be a country suit, so it may be a shade of brown as was often worn in the country at the time.
+Since the film is in B&W, we can only guess about the color of his tweed three-piece country suit with its Edwardian details.

-The jacket is single-breasted with notch lapels and a patch breast pocket.
-The gauntlets are separated from the rest of the sleeve with seams and feature 2 buttons on each cuff.
-The trousers have a high break and, like his uniform pants, are plain-hemmed with seams running down each leg, held up by a pair of suspenders.
+The jacket is single-breasted with notch lapels and patch pockets, including the breast pocket.
+The gauntlets are separated from the rest of the sleeve with seams and two buttons on each cuff.
+Worn with suspenders, his trousers have plain-hemmed bottoms with a high break.
+His high-fastening waistcoat has notch lapels, four flapped pockets, and at least five buttons to fasten.

 Go Big or Go Home